mhmmdibnusinai/SQL-Learning_Reference/02_select_data_2.md

       WHERE bigbend_annual_park_recreation_visitation_1904_2015.visitor_count >= 300000
       ORDER BY bigbend_annual_park_recreation_visitation_1904_2015.year DESC;

 These results will contain 21 rows, beginning with the largest attendance value of 398,583 that occurred in 2005.
-We will look at expanding the use of filtering commands in the next lesson.